 While contested in-court divorces can be more combative and costly than an uncontested divorce, they do have positive aspects.
 For example, most courts require a contested in-court divorce when a factor like domestic violence plays a role in the divorce, since having a judge oversee the process can help protect the divorcees' rights and prevent power imbalances in the relationship from playing a role in the outcome.

 Alternatively, if you want to remain on good terms with your soon-to-be-ex and want a faster, less stressful way to dissolve your marriage, an uncontested divorce may be the better option.
+It is the quickest way to get a divorce.

 You should consult your divorce attorney before making decisions about how to pursue your divorce.